Michael Burden

 Michael Burden, FAHA, (born 14 March 1960) is an Australian musicologist, working in the United Kingdom.
 He was elected a Corresponding Fellow of the Australian Academy of the Humanities in 2018.

 Life

 Born in Adelaide, South Australia, he was educated at Pulteney Grammar School and the University of Adelaide; his took his PhD at the University of Edinburgh.
 He is currently Fellow in Music, Dean and Chattels Fellow at New College, Oxford; he is also director of New Chamber Opera, and Professor of Opera Studies in the Faculty of Music, University of Oxford.
 In 2016, he became one of the patrons of the St Peter’s Cathedral Music Foundation, which supports the music of St Peter's Cathedral, Adelaide.

-Academic Service

-He served as chair of the board of the University of Oxford's music faculty from 2015 to 2018.
-From 2007 until 2015, he was a visitor to Oxford's Ashmolean Museum; he is also curator of the Music Faculty's collection of portraits.
-In the academic year 2009–2010, he was one of the university's four pro-proctors (deputies to the proctors).

-He is currently chair of the Society for Theatre Research.
-From 2009 to 2013, he was the president of the British Society for Eighteenth-Century Studies, preceded by two years as vice-president, and followed by two years as past president.
-He has also served on the council of the Royal Musical Association and is on the steering committee of the Besterman Centre for the Enlightenment (see Voltaire Foundation), a member of the Project Team for Ballad Operas Online, a trustee of both Répertoire International des Sources Musicales United Kingdom, and the Gerald Coke Handel Foundation; and on the advisory panel of The Oxford Centre for Life Writing.